Nike Lunar Eclipse 3 Review Facts

 The Lunar Eclipse 3 is a top-tier contender in the lightweight

 class category.
 This shoe maxes out at the weight of 11 ounces.
-If this shoe were to follow the path of other shoes that seek to solve overpronation, it would be bulky, heavy, and no where as near as agile and nimble as this shoe proves to be.
+If this shoe were to follow the path of other shoes that seek to solve overpronation, it would be bulky, heavy, and nowhere as near as agile and nimble as this shoe proves to be.

-The perforations incorporated into the mesh material not only add an eye-catching aesthetic element, but also provides a functional breathable aspect to the shoe.
+The perforations incorporated into the mesh material not only add an eye-catching aesthetic element but also provides a functional breathable aspect to the shoe.
 The majority of the shoe is wrapped in a mesh upper providing flexibility, comfort, and breathability to your entire foot.
 Overheated feet

 With the two prior installments of the Nike Lunar Eclipse line, both have successfully solidified being a shoe synonymous with descriptions like comfort and stability

-when they are brought up into conversation.
+when they are brought up in conversation.
 The Nike Lunar Eclipse 3 follows closely in their footsteps being an extremely comfortable running shoe thanks to the Nike Lunarlon midsole and other features present in the shoe like Fitsole 4 insole.
 Fitsole 4 is an inner sole that does more than just provide comfort for a runner's foot.
-The Fitsole inner insole insert cradles and conforms to a users foot, giving everything a custom feel and comfortable fit.
+The Fitsole inner insole inserts cradles and conforms to a users foot, giving everything a custom feel and comfortable fit.

-Nike has taken a proactive approach to slimming down the Nike Lunar Eclipse.
+Nike has taken a proactive approach to slim down the Nike Lunar Eclipse.
 This effort on Nike's behalf has proven to not only provide a lightweight shoe but a shoe that walks a very stylish line

 .
 Aerodynamic cues and perforated hits make the streamlined successor to the Lunar Eclipse 2 a very nice shoe to look at.